basedrhys/I2K-Tutorial/2-training.md

 Note that by default, the layer specification is **not** loaded in the GUI for usability reasons;
 loading the layers every time an option is changed can slow down the GUI significantly.
-If, however, you'd like to view the layers of the zoo model you've selected, set the `Load layer specification in GUI` flag to true.
+If, however, you'd like to view the layers of the zoo model you've selected, set the `Preview zoo model layer specification in GUI` flag to true.

 #### Rapid Prototyping